xaysanasyr/CS499-ePortfolio/README.md

 ## Start here

 This ePortfolio shows my CS-499 Capstone work.
-It includes a professional self-assessment, three connected technical artifacts (Software Engineering and Design, Algorithms and Data Structures, and Databases), and short notes on algorithms and security.
+It includes a professional self-assessment, three connected technical artifacts (Software Engineering and Design, Algorithms and Data Structures, and Databases).

 ### How the artifacts fit together
 - **Software Engineering and Design:**  I refactored the original console idea into clear models with consistent naming and responsibilities.